tysker/test-driven-development-3sem/src/main/java/dk/lyngby/kata3/README.md

 3. The validation function should handle multiple validation errors.

-* For example, “somepassword” should an error message: “Password must be at least 8 characters\nThe password must contain at least 2 numbers”
+* For example, “somepas” should an error message: “Password must be at least 8 characters\nThe password must contain at least 2 numbers”

 4. The password must contain at least one capital letter.
 If it is not met, then the following error message should be returned: “password must contain at least one capital letter”